What is RegTech?

 The Future of RegTech

-Certain technologies offer great promise for RegTech, and the blockchain is one of the most intriguing.
-While cloud computing is the most common way by which critical data is shared between RegTech firms and their partnering financial institutions, the blockchain may offer a more secure, decentralized platform by which records are established and data is transferred in the near future.
-This technology offers the potential to establish even greater efficiency than has already been implemented by game-changing RegTech services and platforms.
+Specific technologies offer great promise for RegTech, and the blockchain is one of the most intriguing.
+While cloud computing is the most common way by which critical data is shared between RegTech firms and their partnering financial institutions, the blockchain may offer a more secure, decentralized platform by which records are established, and the information is transferred shortly.
+This technology provides the potential to develop even greater efficiency than has already been implemented by game-changing RegTech services and platforms.

-New business models – crowdfunding, to name one – also make it likely that opportunity for bright minds without the capital to make their dreams a reality will be afforded greater opportunity to enter the RegTech sphere.
-With greater opportunity often comes great innovation, and the RegTech industry should always be welcome to new ideas and companies, considering that they must always plan to keep pace, and ideally outpace, the financial technology sector.
+New business models – crowdfunding, to name one – also make it likely that opportunity for bright minds without the capital to make their dreams a reality will be afforded more significant opportunity to enter the RegTech sphere.
+With greater chance often comes great innovation, and the RegTech industry should always be welcome to new ideas and companies, considering that they must still plan to keep pace, and ideally outpace, the financial technology sector.